 For facilities that are in operation and construction at the same time, there will be two separate letters, one for the operating portion per the guidance in this section of this IMC and another for the construction portion per the guidance provided in References 07.03, 07.04, or 07.05 as applicable.

 The LPR Letters shall be reviewed and approved by the applicable DFFI Chief and signed by the Director, DFFI.
-The cognizant Branch Chiefs, , shall provide official concurrence on the LPR Letters.
-The PSB Chief, and MCAB Chief provide concurrence on LPR Safeguards Letters.
+The cognizant Branch Chiefs, DFM, shall provide official concurrence on the LPR Letters.
+The PSB Chief(s), and MCAB Chief shall provide concurrence on LPR Safeguards Letters.
+For LPR letters which contain an ANI, the DFM Director shall also provide concurrence.

 Following approval by the applicable directors, the LPR Letters will be transmitted to the licensee's senior management and to the public, and the results of the review will be discussed at meetings with the licensee.

 LPR Public Meeting.
+The results of the LPR assessment shall be communicated to the licensee senior management in a public meeting.
+The public meeting shall be in accordance with Management Directive (MD) 3.5; “Attendance at NRC Staff-Sponsored Meetings.”
+Refer to region-specific guidance for LPR public meeting format and level of NRC participation.

-For facilities that are both constructing and operating at the same time, DFFI and DC have the option of combining the Public meeting, by mutual coordination.
+For facilities that are both constructing and operating at the same time, DFFI and DCO have the option of combining the Public meeting, by mutual coordination.
 The licensee’s performance assessment for the construction portion of such facilities shall follow guidance provided in Reference’s 07.03, or 07.04, or 07.05 as applicable.

 LPR Safeguards Meeting.
 The results of the LPR assessment which contain security-related information shall be communicated to the licensee’s senior management in a closed meeting.
 The level of NRC participation in the meeting should be a function of the number and significance of the ANIs.
 In the instance that there are no ANIs pertaining to the Safeguards performance area and the results of the LPR assessment can be clearly and efficiently communicated through the LPR Safeguards Letter, the cognizant DFFI Chief should evaluate if an LPR Safeguards Meeting is necessary.